Aranil/dbflow/README.md

 To install the module run

-run pip install git+ssh://git@github.com/Aranil/dbflow.git to install package
+run  dbflow @ git+https://github.com/Aranil/dbflow.git@main to install package

 To install required packages in conda env